MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  \frac{dx^i}{dt} = \frac{1}{2} g^{i j} p_j
 \end{equation}

-In fact this is all we need to write a numerical geodesic integrator!
+And this is all we need to write a numerical geodesic integrator!

 ---

-### Writing this as code
+### Writing a Hamiltonian geodesic tracer in GLSL

 You might have noticed that in the final Hamilton's equations of motion I didn't write out \\( \frac{\partial H}{\partial x^i} \\), this is actually important!
 We want to keep the derivative of the Hamiltonian as is, because then instead of computing the 64 derivatives of the metric tensor, we only need 4 to find the Hamiltonian gradient.
 This is the main simplification of the geodesic tracing algorithm.